Learn about the HR services you can outsource to a PEO.

 PEO services can boost employee satisfaction by consolidating all employment-related vendors into one service.
 With multiple vendors, software platforms, and healthcare costs, it becomes difficult for a small business to keep up with their HR duties.
 PEOs minimize stress and outsource services, including HR, health insurance, workers' compensation management, and retirement plans like 401(k)s.
 The benefits associated with PEOs can reduce employee turnover rates and enhance onboarding.

 PEOs ultimately remove the need to hire an HR department and serve as a good option for small businesses that can't afford the cost of in-house HR staff.
-[For more information on PEO services and to see our recommendations, read our review of The Best PEO Service Providers of 2019.]
+[For more information on PEO services and to see our recommendations, read our review of the best PEO service providers of 2020.]